 “I’m especially passionate about showcasing the importance of volunteers and women referees in professional sports.
 While athletes are the stars, we also have a mission: to create unforgettable experiences for athletes and spectators alike,” she says.

-Creates good memories and experiences
+Creating good memories and experiences

 Kork is one of the approximately 1,800 volunteers who ensure that Holmenkollen Skifestival is a successful event.
 Her heart has been beating for volunteering since she herself was an active athlete.